 • Not limiting myself.
 I didn’t follow a specific prompt or theme for each day and just let the days happen.
 I also tried not to get stressed when things didn’t go as planned.
 I usually found myself pleasantly surprised when I thought I had nothing special for the day.

 • I kept my camera with me around the house, when I ran errands, and especially if I knew we were going somewhere special.
 Sometimes I felt awkward taking photos in public places, but you get used to it over time.

 • I made it a point to edit each day’s photo the same day when possible.
 I knew if I put it off it would cause me to get behind.
 Sometimes I found myself editing and posting close to midnight when I would have rather been in bed, but it was worth it.

 • It was common for me to take multiple photos throughout the day.
 I always shared the one that was unique to the day – something I couldn’t recreate another day.
 Sometimes I couldn’t help but show more than one though.
 Either the story was better with a series of photos or the day had more than one thing that I wanted to document.

 • Keeping all of my 365 photos in separate files on my computer and hard drives was helpful too.
 Don’t forget to back them up!

 So, what am I going to do with all of the photos I’ve taken?
 The first thing I knew I was going to do was PRINT my photos!
 I plan on creating an album of all 365 days with My Social Book so I can have my photos, my captions, and even my friends’ Facebook comments.
-If you use my link, you can get $15 off your own book!
+If you use my link, you can get a savings on your own book!